Home Cocktails Cocktail Frosé

 Common Mistake

-One common mistake is not allowing the rosé to freeze long enough, resulting in a less slushy texture.
+A common mistake is not allowing the rosé to freeze long enough, resulting in a watery texture instead of a slushy consistency.

 Frequently Asked Questions